 Messy Cleaning Cycle

-Finally, the Bambino Plus has an extremely messy descaling cycle.
-If you try to follow the instruction manual for your descaling, you will quickly discover that it's completely wrong: the manual says to place a 2L container beneath the portafilter to catch the descaling fluid.
-However, the descaling cycle actually ejects the descaling fluid straight into the drip tray via the pressure release pipe, bypassing the 2L container.
+Finally, the Bambino Plus's cleaning cycle is extremely messy.
+If you try to follow the manual, you will quickly discover that its cleaning instructions are completely wrong.
+The manual says to place a 2L container beneath the portafilter to catch the cleaning fluid; however, the cleaning fluid actually gets ejected straight into the drip tray via the pressure release pipe, bypassing the portafilter and 2L container beneath it.
 The 2L container serves no purpose whatsoever.

-Part of the problem is that the Bambino Plus' drip tray is far too small to hold the descaling fluid, so you need to be prepared to empty it every time fluid is ejected.
+The reason this is so messy is because the Bambino Plus' drip tray is far too small to hold all the cleaning fluid, so you need to be prepared to empty it every time fluid is ejected.
 The bigger problem is that cleaning fluid is ejected into the drip tray with so much force that it will spill out no matter how good your seals are.
-Descaling fluid always gets everywhere.
+Cleaning fluid always gets everywhere.

 Despite these flaws, I'm really happy with my Bamino Plus.
 It's otherwise a fantastic machine.
 Its compact size is perfect for my small kitchen.
 It heats up very quickly, and makes excellent espresso.
 However, these flaws make it difficult to recommend to others, especially when Breville's other espresso machines are completely frustration-free.